dshumphr/frameit/README.md

 - See `--help` for more options.

 - **iOS Shortcut Integration**: FrameIt can be integrated with an iOS shortcut for remote execution.
-[View Shortcut](https://www.icloud.com/shortcuts/4d191b52f6664dbda2a5f9c2533c2575) This will require installing `fbi` on your device and enabling ssh.
+[View Shortcut](https://www.icloud.com/shortcuts/4d191b52f6664dbda2a5f9c2533c2575) This will require installing `fbi` on the device running `frameit` and enabling ssh.

 ## Notes